zommerfelds/aerobat/README.md

 aerobat
 =======

-A simple battery application for the system tray
+A simple battery monitor icon for the system tray written using Python and GTK+ 2